 What is a Bluetooth hub?

 A Bluetooth hub is a device that connects multiple Bluetooth devices.
-This dedicated or in-built component allows 2 or more peripherals, like headphones and speakers, to simultaneously play the same audio output.
-This fixes the problem of one-to-one sharing when audio streaming to several devices at once.
+This dedicated component allows two or more peripherals, like headphones and speakers, to play the same audio output simultaneously.
+This fixes the problem of one-to-one sharing when audio streaming to several devices simultaneously.

 This is similar to how we used to connect two wired headsets using a headphone splitter.
 Remember those days?

 Of course, this wireless technology connects more than a Bluetooth speaker or a Bluetooth headset.
-You can connect multiple Bluetooth devices of varying types at once.
+You can combine multiple Bluetooth devices of varying types at once.

 Keyboard and Mouse

-Keyboards and mice are the next most commonly-connected wireless devices.
+Keyboards and mice are the second most commonly-connected wireless devices.
 It makes sense to wonder if you can connect these two peripherals at the same time.

 A Bluetooth keyboard and mouse can be connected at the same time.
 These two devices will pair similarly to other Bluetooth devices.
 While both share the same Bluetooth profile, Human Interface Device Profile (HID), the two do not interfere with each other and can be used simultaneously.

 - Typically used on laptops, a Bluetooth mouse and keyboard also work perfectly on smartphones giving users an “almost desktop” experience.